Code-Institute-Submissions/Akragas/README.md

     * OSX Browsers: Chrome, Safari, Firefox, Opera, Edge
     * Windows Browsers: Chrome, Edge, Explorer, Firefox

-- Testing included looking at each section and functionality (anchor links, external links, galleries and forms) to ensure all is working optimally
+- Testing included looking at each section and functionality (anchor links, external links, galleries and forms) to ensure all is working optimally and properly

 - Have also tested with validation checks:
     * https://validator.w3.org/ - passed